 ATTN: Online Journalism Awards

-Copyright and right of use
+Copyright and Right of Use

 Entrants agree to the terms below upon submitting an entry to the Online Journalism Awards:

-By submitting an entry in the Online Journalism Awards competition, you grant the Online News Association (and ONA’s co-sponsor(s) of the Online Journalism Awards, if any) the right to reproduce, distribute, perform, and display your entry and/or excerpts from your entry in any and all media: in connection with or to promote the Online Journalism Awards; in any archives composed in whole or in part of Online Journalism Awards entries, finalists, and/or winners; and/or in connection with educational projects for journalists, aspiring journalists, and/or the general public.
+By submitting an entry in the Online Journalism Awards competition, you grant the Online News Association (and ONA’s partner(s) of the Online Journalism Awards, if any) the right to reproduce, distribute, perform, and display your entry and/or excerpts from your entry in any and all media: in connection with or to promote the Online Journalism Awards; in any archives composed in whole or in part of Online Journalism Awards entries, finalists, and/or winners; and/or in connection with educational projects for journalists, aspiring journalists, and/or the general public.

-By submitting an entry, you represent and warrant that the entry is original work, that you have the right to submit the work as an entry in the Online Journalism Awards, and that you have the right to grant ONA (and ONA’s co-sponsor(s) of the Online Journalism Awards, if any) and the rights granted above.
+By submitting an entry, you represent and warrant that the entry is original work, that you have the right to submit the work as an entry in the Online Journalism Awards, and that you have the right to grant ONA (and ONA’s partner(s) of the Online Journalism Awards, if any) the rights granted above.